-Using as Part of the Emulation Analyzer
+Using with the Emulation Bus Analyzer

 By default, on power-up or after trace initialization (tinit), the external analyzer is aligned with the emulator.
-In this mode, you have 16 external trace signals which are clocked with the same signal as the emulation analyzer.
+In this mode, you have 16 external trace signals which are clocked with the same clock signal as the emulation bus analyzer.
 The external trace signals may be used to capture target system signals synchronized with the emulation clock.